JamesDolphin/discordGo---ReadMe/README.md

 !broadcastrole - 1 argument - set the role which is notified during match events. eg !broadcastrole @tvrole
 !broadcastchannel - 1 argument - match status messages will appear this channel. eg !broadcastchannel #thechannel
 !adminchannel - 1 argument - channel which admin messages will appear. eg !adminchannel #adminchannel
-!startrcon - 3 arguments - start rcon functionality. eg !startrcon ip port rcon_password -> !startrcon 1.1.1.1 12345 password
+!startrcon - 3 arguments - start rcon functionality. eg !startrcon ip port rcon_password -> !startrcon 1.1.1.1 12345

 The following commands REQUIRE !startrcon to be used first AND correctly ---